tbeaux18/comp483_miniproject/README.md

 Pipeline will take roughly 12-24 hours in total to run depending on threading.

-Place the 2 input files in the same direcotry as the `run_wrapper.py` script.
+Place the 2 input files in the same directory as the `run_wrapper.py` script.

 The following file tree will be present in the directory during and after running.
   * README.md